 Student Progression

-(a) Students will have completed their 700-level course requirements prior to enrolling in the thesis course.
+(a) Students will have completed the 700-level Part One qualification requirements as listed in the qualification regulations, prior to enrolling in the 800-level course/s.

 (ii) Postgraduate diplomas and 120-credit Master’s degrees will carry the award of Distinction if completed at a superior standard (equivalent to First Class Honours), or Merit (equivalent to Second Class Honours, Division One) within one year of first enrolling in full-time study or within three years of first enrolling in part-time study.